BYLAWS of Colorado Congress of Foreign Language Teachers (CCFLT)

 Two members of the Board will represent and be elected from the membership at large.

 The CCFLT Web site and the CCFLT Newsletter shall be appointed by the President and shall serve as non-voting members of the Board.

 In the event that a Board member is unable to fulfill a term, the President, with the approval of the Board, shall appoint an individual from the membership to complete the term.

-The official publications of the Colorado Congress of Foreign Language Teachers, Inc., shall be the CCFLT Web site and the CCFLT Newsletter.
+The official publications of the Colorado Congress of Foreign Language Teachers, Inc., the CCFLT Web site and the CCFLT Newsletter.
 The Newsletter shall be published four times a year.

 The Board of Directors shall be responsible for initiating and administering the annual elections.
 The Board of Directors shall appoint a nominating committee consisting of at least three persons who shall solicit and receive nominations of persons eligible to succeed outgoing officers and directors.